District 4 - Denise Ford

 Legislator Ford has been a resident of the Long Beach community for over 35 years and has long been active in her West End neighborhood.
 Mrs. Ford stepped down as the President of the West End Neighbors Civic Association to assume her role in the Legislature.
 She is currently a member in a variety of organizations such as the Ladies Ancient Order of Hibernians, Ladies Auxiliary of the VFW and Kiwanis.
 In addition, Mrs. Ford retired from the telephone company in 1999 after 25 years of loyal service as both a technician and a shop steward in Locals 1101 & 1106.

 Legislator Ford was raised in a family dedicated to public service.
 Her father was a retired member of the New York City Police Department and her mother worked for many years with the United States Customs Department.
-She is the proud mother of three wonderful children, Janna who is a Special Education teacher, Janna & her husband David blessed Mrs. Ford with a grandson Jacob, Harry, graduated from the FDNY Academy and is following in his father’s footsteps as a New York City Fireman, and Gerard, who was recently sworn in to the NYPD and is presently attending the New York City Police Academy, continuing his grandfather's legacy as a New York City Police Officer.
+She is the proud mother of three wonderful children, Janna who is a Special Education teacher, Janna & her husband David blessed Mrs. Ford with a grandson Jacob.
+Harry, graduated from the FDNY Academy and is following in his father’s footsteps as a New York City Fireman, and Gerard, who was recently sworn in to the NYPD and is presently attending the New York City Police Academy, continuing his grandfather's legacy as a New York City Police Officer.
 Legislator Ford and her family have had to cope with enormous tragedy, Mrs. Ford’s husband, Harry, a decorated; 27 year veteran of the New York City Fire Department was killed along with two of his fellow firefighters at a fire in Queens on Father’s Day 2001.
 Legislator Ford’s story has turned from one of tragedy to one of strength and inspiration.